h2oai/h2o-2/h2o-docs/source/deployment/ec2_tutorial_cli.rst

 **Step 5**

-Distribute a flatfile.txt of all the private node IP address.
+Distribute a flatfile.txt with all the private node IP addresses.

 ::